cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   the input and output format to use, or configuration for these |---| the FileSet dataset provides this information to the MapReduce runtime system.

-- An extension of FileSets, ``PartitionedFileSets`` allow the associating of meta data (partitioning keys) with each file.
+- An abstraction of FileSets, ``PartitionedFileSets`` allow the associating of meta data (partitioning keys) with each file.
 The file can then be addressed through its meta data, removing the need for programs to be aware of actual file paths.

 - A ``TimePartitionedFileSet`` is a further variation that uses a timestamp as the partitioning key.
-  Unlike a :ref:`Timeseries Table <cdap-timeseries-guide>` dataset, where the same schema is used for all batches, a ``TimePartitionedFileSet`` can be used to batch together data whose schema varies from batch to batch.
+  Though it is not required that data in each partition be organized by time, each partition is assigned a logical time.

-.. |fileset| replace:: **FileSet**
+  This is in contrast to a :ref:`Timeseries Table <cdap-timeseries-guide>` dataset, where time is the primary means of how data is organized, and both the data model and the schema that represents the data are optimized for querying and aggregating over time ranges.

-.. _fileset: fileset.html
+  Time partition filesets are typically written in batch: into large files, every *N* minutes or hours...while a timeseries table is typically written in realtime, one data point at a time.

 .. rubric::  Examples of Using Datasets